Roger Lawrence Schwietz: Early life

 Roger Schwietz was born on July 3, 1940, in Saint Paul, Minnesota, the son of a Polish-American tavern owner.
 He was baptized on July 21, 1940, and attended the parish of St. Casimir.
 He attended Cretin-Derham Hall High School in Saint Paul.
-On August 15, 1961, Schwietz made his first profession as a member of the Oblates of Mary Immaculateand entered their seminary.
+On August 15, 1961, Schwietz made his first profession as a member of the Oblates of Mary Immaculate and entered their seminary.

 Schwietz attended the University of Ottawa in Ottawa, Ontario, earning an undergraduate degree in philosophy and a master's degree in philosophy.
 He later received a master's degree in counseling psychology from Loyola University Chicago.

 Priesthood

 On December 20, 1967, Schwietz was ordained to the priesthood for OMI in Rome at the International College of the Missionary by Archbishop Joseph Patrick Fitzgerald.
 After his 1967 ordination, OMI assigned Schwietz to a pastoral assignment at a parish in Fond du Lac, Wisconsin.
 He then traveled to Rome to attend the Pontifical Gregorian University, receiving his Licentiate of Sacred Theology in 1968.
 Returning to the United States, Schwietz spent the next several years working with OMI seminarians.

 In 1975, Schwietz was appointed associate pastor of St. Thomas Aquinas Parish in International Falls, Minnesota.
 He left St. Thomas in 1978 after the OMI named him director of its college seminary program at Creighton University in Omaha, Nebraska.
 In 1984, Schwietz was transferred from Omaha to serve as pastor of Holy Family Parish in Duluth, Minnesota.